Dual Diagnosis Treatment Geneva, IL

 Services provided:

-• Intervention services, mental health services and social skills development
+• Drug addiction intervention, mental health services and social skills development

-• IOT, outpatient day treatment and outpatient rehabilitation
+• Regular outpatient treatment, intensive outpatient treatment services and outpatient services

 Amita Mercy Medical Center - 7.1 miles from Geneva, IL

-Amita Mercy Medical Center is a dual diagnosis treatment center in Aurora, Illinois that provides treatment for alcohol or drug addiction and mental health disorders that include personality disorders as well as binge eating.
+Amita Mercy Medical Center is a dual diagnosis treatment center in Aurora, Illinois that provides treatment services for substance use and mental health disorders that include dependent personality disorder as well as paranoid personality disorder.

 Address: 1325 North Highland Avenue, Aurora, IL 60506 in Kane County